LithoCoders/dailycpp/EffectiveModernC++/chapter3/Item15_Use_constexpr_whenever_possible.md

 }
 ```

-The strange thing is only `reflectedMid` is complained to not used, but not other points.
+The strange thing is only `reflectedMid` is complained to not used, but not other `p1` and `p2` objects (in case you comment out all other computations).
 Is it a compile-time object ?
 ```c++
 Start